fiboa/specification/geoparquet/README.md

 The GeoParquet file must embed the collection-level metadata in the Parquet metadata in a property named `fiboa`.

-It is recommended to additionally provide the fiboa Collection as a separate JSON file, too.

 ## Features

 Each [fiboa Feature](../core/README.md#features) corresponds to a row in a GeoParquet file.